Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Harrison Bader and the New York Yankees will try to defeat Wander Franco and the Tampa Bay Rays at Yankee Stadium on Friday at 7:05 PM ET.
+Wander Franco and Gleyber Torres are the hottest hitters on the Tampa Bay Rays and New York Yankees, who meet on Saturday at Yankee Stadium, at 1:05 PM ET.

-The Rays are +145 moneyline underdogs for this matchup against the favorite Yankees (-175).
-The game's over/under has been listed at 8 runs.
+The Yankees are listed as +110 moneyline underdogs for this matchup with the Rays (-135).
+The game's total is set at 7.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.